Home Energy Efficiency

 Heat pumps can either be air-source, meaning they get heat energy from outside air, or ground-source/geothermal, meaning they get heat energy from lines filled with glycol buried in the ground.
 Heat pumps can be paired with many different distribution systems.
 This section will cover air-source and ground-source systems, as well as ducted, ductless, and hydronic (water-based) distribution methods.

 Air-to-air heat pumps are the most common system, sometimes called "mini-splits".
 These systems consist of one outdoor unit and at least one indoor unit connected by lines filled with refrigerant.

 In heating mode, these units capture thermal energy from the outside air and heat the air in your home.
 In cooling mode, they remove heat and humidity from the warm air in your home.

-Air-to air heat pumps can also refer to sytems that are paired with ducted ventilation systems.
+Air-to-air heat pumps can also refer to systems that are paired with ducted ventilation systems.

 Ground-Source Heat Pumps/Geothermal

 Ground-source or geothermal heat pumps are the most efficient system, but also the most expensive to install.
 At 6-8 feet underground, the temperature is consistently above 8oC, even if the outdoor air temperature is -30oC.
 By burying closed loops of liquid underground, geothermal systems access this wealth of heat energy and use it to heat your building.
 Watch the video below for a short explanation of how they work!

 Air-source and ground-source heat pumps can be paired with all three of the following systems, though some combinations are more common than others.
 Typically air-source heat pumps are paired with ducted or ductless systems, though newer models can also be paired with hydronic, in-floor radiant heating systems.
 Ground-source heat pumps are not normally paired with ductless distribution.

 Ducted systems, sometimes called "Central Heat Pumps", are very similar to traditional oil/gas furnaces.